-Electrons can only exist in specific energy levels, not in between, much like specific lanes on a road.
+Electrons can only exist in specific energy levels, not in between, much like specific lanes on the road.

 When electrons absorb energy, they move to higher energy levels; when they release energy, they drop to lower levels, emitting light.

 The color of light emitted by an atom depends on the energy difference between the levels the electron transitions between.